DigitalMediaLab-AT/digitalmedialab.at/README.md

 [Jenkyll Website](https://jekyllrb.com/) for the Digital Media Lab (DML) research group, online at [digitalmedialab.at](digitalmedialab.at).
 The domain is registered with World4You and hosted on GitHub-Pages.
 The setup is such that every change in the repository is directly applied online by GitHub-Pages.
 Content is stored file-based: mostly Markdown (.md) and YML (.yml) files.

+## Open Points | Discussions | ToDos

+- [ ] Remove any PIE related meta-data, links, names, ...
+- [ ] How to handle people and project categories?
+- [ ] Should we add people and teams (automatically) via people to projects and areas?

 ## Notes on the Setup

 `_sass` and `_js` contain the source files.
 The `css` and `js` folders and their content are only held in this repository to provide them for gh-pages.
 These tasks aren’t included in the Jekyll build itself, so setting up a development machine is recommended.
 See the instructions for Windows and Mac OS X below.